Last Updated:2018-10-30

 In those days, China probably did not even have one functional submarine.
 If it did, it would have been incapable of such a long cruise.
 False news was not invented with Donald Trump.
 The Australian media has form in whipping up sensational stories that serve a larger purpose.

 Last week, Professor James Laurenceson of UTS' Australia-China Relations Institute (ACRI) published a detailed and considered study probing Australia's latest bout of China Fear.
-The report, Do the Claims Stack Up, Australia Talks China, looks forensically at the evidence to support claims of China's purported growing inuence over Australian politics and universities, the Chinese diaspora as agents of the Chinese Communist Party, China's attempts to undermine Australia's security and even the balance achieved in the Australia-China Free Trade Agreement.
+The report, Do the Claims Stack Up, Australia Talks China, looks forensically at the evidence to support claims of China's purported growing influence over Australian politics and universities, the Chinese diaspora as agents of the Chinese Communist Party, China's attempts to undermine Australia's security and even the balance achieved in the Australia-China Free Trade Agreement.

 After carefully weighing the evidence, Professor Laurenceson concludes that, "in each case, the evidence base is shown to be divorced from the claims found in headlines, news reports and opinion pieces, revealing just how widespread has become the discourse of China Threat, China Angst and China Panic".